HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

   * may need constants to hold standard text strings that are not dynamically generated e.g. Table of Contents
   * may need several functions to collect user inputs, format them for rendering before adding to the generate function. e.g. multiple screen dump links
 * create a separate dir to hold the dynamically generated README.md so that the README.md for this github repo will not be overwritten.
-  * add file version counter (using a log file) to hold next file version number.
+  * add file version counter (using a txt file) to hold next file version number.